joshuaforbes/FSN-Semantic-Validator/README.md

 If you choose to do so, you are doing so without the knowledge of the owner of this repo and at your own risk.
 If you choose to do so you are doing so alone of your own accord and the owner of this repo carries no responsibility for your actions.
-You have been warned.  # FSN-Semantic-Validator Implementation of a semantic validator for Fuzzy Set Notation using Prolog.
+You have been warned.